-15. Preventing Dating Violence, Domestic Violence, Sexual Assault and Stalking
+11. Dating Violence, Domestic Violence, Sexual Assault, and Stalking

-15.1 Policy
+11.1 Policy

-Carroll College strongly prohibits crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the university community.
+Carroll College strongly prohibits crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the community.
 This policy encompasses all staff, faculty, and students associated with the college.
+For more information please review the Title IX Policy and Title IX Grievance Procedures.

-15.2 Definitions
+11.2 Definitions